 - 3/4 cup shredded extra-sharp Cheddar

 Heat the oil in a skillet over medium-high heat.
-Add the onions and cook until they soften, about 3 minutes.
+Add the onions and cook until they soften about 3 minutes.
 Stir in the garlic and cook for 2 minutes more.
-Put half of the onion mixture into a food processor or blender with the black beans, chipotle peppers, 2 Tbl. of the lime juice, cumin, water and salt.
+Put half of the onion mixture into a food processor or blender with the black beans, chipotle peppers, 2 Tbl. of the lime juice, cumin, water, and salt.
 Puree until smooth.
 Set aside.
 Add the corn to the skillet with the remaining onion mixture and cook for about 3 minutes.
 Remove from the heat and stir in the cilantro leaves.
 In a small bowl, mash the avocado with the remaining lime juice.
-In a medium bowl, toss together the tomatoes, scallion and jalapeno.
+In a medium bowl, toss together the tomatoes, scallion, and jalapeno.
 Season tomato mixture with salt and pepper to taste.
 Spread the black bean dip into the bottom of an 8×8 glass baking dish or serving dish.
 Top with the corn mixture, spreading it out to form a single layer over the beans, repeat with the avocado, then the tomatoes.
 Top with cheese.
-Serve with your choice of chips.
+Serve with your choice of chips for a sure winner on a healthy game day.

 Buffalo Chicken Wings